Error-String-Expected-Got-Nil/Cordyceps2/README.md

 can make the encoder settings.

 - **Bit Exact Scaling:** Adds the flags SWS_ACCURATE_RND and SWS_BITEXACT to the encoder's libswscale frame scaler.
-I'm not sure that this actually has any effect for Cordyceps2's use-case, and I only added this to test it myself, and just decided it was easier to move it here than take it out again.
+I'm not sure that this actually has any effect for Cordyceps2's use-case; I only added this to test it myself, and just decided it was easier to move it here than take it out again.
 Has a notable performance cost.